jeremykendall/php-domain-parser/README.md

 $domain->getUnicodeIDNAOption();   // IDNA_DEFAULT
 ~~~

-Using the above code you have parse, validate a domain name.
+Using the above code you have parsed and validated a domain name.
 The domain object has no information regarding its effective TLD.
 To gain information against those databases you need to use their respective instance.

 The `Pdp\Domain` object supports IDNA options for a better transformation between i18n and ascii domain name.